 Stroke During Pregnancy And A Terrible Bedside Manner

-Emily reached out to the Recovery After Stroke podcast in the hope of raising awareness by sharing her story about recovery from stroke and her doctors terrible bedside manner.
+Emily reached out to the Recovery After Stroke podcast to raise awareness by sharing her story about recovery from stroke and her doctor’s terrible bedside manner.

 Follow Emily on Instagram